 e.
 Restaurant Recruitment Consultants

 One other option available to restaurant owners is hiring through recruitment consultants.
 You can choose a candidate that meets your requirements from a list of shortlisted candidates provided by the agency.
 Hiring through recruitment agencies can be expensive but has its own advantages.
 These agencies obviously have established expertise in the area and access to a wider talent pool, and can help you find suitable candidates quickly by facilitating and streamlining the hiring process.

 If you are looking for candidates to fill senior positions, then you should consider your current team.
 Is there anybody within the team who is most suitable for the position or someone you feel would be up for the challenge?

 Your current staff is already aware of the nuances of your restaurant operations and understands how the team works.
 If they have already established themselves as conscientious workers, they should be the prime candidates for a promotion.
-In addition, providing your employees with growth opportunities is also a great way to reduce employee turnover.
+Providing your employees with growth opportunities can also be a great way to reduce employee turnover.

 6. Invest Time In Screening Candidates

 Invest some time in studying applications to understand the candidates.
 Screening should be based on skills, traits, and behaviors that are necessary to be successful in a given role.
 Complete the background check and make it a point to call and talk to at least two of the references before calling anyone for an interview.

 When screening and interviewing candidates—it is useful to have a pre-meditated set of questions tailored for each opening.
 For instance, if you are hiring for senior positions such as manager or chef – your main focus should be on the level and nature of experience and proficiency in the area of work while for entry-level employees your questions should focus on customer interaction and organizational fit.

 You might want to present candidates with customer service scenarios during the interview to help you access their ability to handle tricky customer situations.